What is Matcha

-Matcha is Japanese powdered green tea traditionally drank at tea ceremonies.
-Matcha dates back to the early Kamakura period (1185-1333) when a Buddhist monk brought tea plants to Japan from China.
-Tea is now grown in many places in Japan, but one of the most prominent ones is Uji.
+Matcha is a Japanese powdered green tea, traditionally served at tea ceremonies.
+Matcha dates back to the early Kamakura period (1185-1333) when a Buddhist monk brought the first tea plants from China to Japan.
+Tea is now grown in severeal areas in Japan, and one of the most prominent of all is Uji.

-Uji tea is high-quality tea grown in 4 prefectures, Kyoto, Nara, Shiga, and Mie, processed in Kyoto using the original Uji method, and Uji matcha is well known for its history, quality and delicious flavors.
+Uji Tea is a high-quality tea cultivated in 4 prefectures: Kyoto, Nara, Shiga, and Mie.
+It is processed in Kyoto using an ancient, traditional processing method developped in Uji centuries ago, so Uji matcha is well known for its long history, especially high quality and delicious flavors, that once you taste, you will never forget.

-Matcha is made of shaded green tea.
-This means that once the new buds start to appear on tea plants, they are covered to avoid direct sunlight.
-This prevents L-Theanine from turning into Catechin, so the tea tastes mild, has rich Umami and less astringency.
-This is the same way as leaves for gyokuro tea are grown, but the processing is different.
+Matcha is made of tea leaves tended with special care, grown under shades.
+This means that once the new buds start to appear, the tea bushes are covered to avoid direct sunlight.
+This prevents L-Theanine from turning into Catechin, and the tea will taste mild, less astringent, and will be rich in Umami.
+This is how gyokuro tea leaves are grown as well.

 How is Matcha made

 After steaming and drying, the leaves are ready.
 At this stage, the tea is called tencha.
-After careful selection, only the best leaves are ground into matcha powder by granite millstones.
-This is now done with electrically operated granite mills capable of grounding …. kgs of matcha a day.
-The size of the grounded tea leaves is …., which makes matcha an extremely fine powder.
-There is no additional ingredient or flavoring in tea, quality ceremonial matcha, only the green tea leaves themselves.
+After a careful selection, only the best leaves are ground into matcha powder under granite millstones.
+This process is now automated, but even electric granite mills can grind only 40g per hour.
+The grounded tea is around 5microns in size, which makes matcha an extremely fine powder.
+Actually, the finer the leaves are grounded, the higher rank the matcha is.
+After processing, no additional flavoring is added.
+What we taste in our matcha, whether it's for everyday consumption or ceremonial purposes, is the pure flavour of tea leaves.

 High Vitamin content